tofetpuzo/Calluma/README.md

 # PayFriends

-PayFriends is a mobile banking application developed in Java.
-This app aims to provide users with a seamless and intuitive experience for managing their daily expenses and also keep track of their expenses and help save money.
+PayFriends is banking application developed in Java.
+This application aims to provide users with a seamless and intuitive experience for managing their daily expenses and also keep track of their expenses and help save money.

 ## Features

 - **User Authentication:** Secure login and registration system.
 - **Track Expenses:** see how much you spend .
 - **Subscriptions:** find subscriptions/expenses easily in bank accounts
-- \*\*
 - **User Profile:** View and edit user profile information.

 ## Screenshots